How Can Email Marketing Fuel Your Overall Inbound Strategy?

 What is email marketing?

 Email marketing is a form of digital marketing communication that engages solely with people on an email list that you've built.
-This can be either a part of your inbound marketing strategy or if you're cold emailing individuals, it could also be a form of outbound marketing.
+This can be either a part of your inbound marketing strategy or if you're cold emailing individuals (but make sure you know the best times to cold email), it could also be a form of outbound marketing.

 Generally speaking, these are warmer leads that are familiar with who you are and your product or service.
 You may nurture them over time with product announcements and discounts, or you could send relevant information about your brand.
 Educational content that is useful to everyone in your niche is also valuable.